KaltWulx/ideapadconfigtool/README.md

 # ideapadconfigtool
-Allow to changes mode of battery, Fn Lock and USB charging in IdeaPad laptops with Linux Kernel.
+Allow to changes mode of battery, Fn Lock and USB charging in IdeaPad laptops with ideapad_lenovo active module of Linux Kernel.